So many people talk about being a business owner.

 It’s similar to Direct Pay, except for a few noticeable differences.

-First, the EFTPS is a registration-based system: you need to sign up for an account which takes 5-7 but all of your info is stored meaning you only have to log in and set the payment info.
+First, the EFTPS is a registration-based system: you need to sign up for an account that takes 5-7 but all of your info is stored meaning you only have to log in and set the payment info.

 The other big difference is that the EFTPS system keeps a 15-month history of your payments, so you don’t have to worry about keeping track of payment confirmations.

-The most common and long-standing method of paying self employment tax (and all taxes, really) has been with a paper check and coupon.
+The most common and long-standing method of paying self-employment tax (and all taxes, really) has been with a paper check and coupon.